CL-CHEN-Lab/Kronos_scRT/README.md

-    -f DOUBLE, --Sphase_first_part=DOUBLE               Correction parameter for the first part of the S-phase [0.95,1] -s DOUBLE, --Sphase_second_part=DOUBLE              Correction parameter for the second part of the S-phase [0.5,0.55] -c INTEGER, --cores=INTEGER                         Numbers of parallel jobs to run [default= 3] -h, --help                                          Show this help message and exit
+    -f DOUBLE, --Sphase_first_part=DOUBLE               Correction parameter for the first part of the S-phase [0.95,1] -s DOUBLE, --Sphase_second_part=DOUBLE              Correction parameter for the second part of the S-phase [0.5,0.55] -c INTEGER, --cores=INTEGER                         Numbers of parallel jobs to run [default= 3] -m DOUBLE, --min_n_reads=DOUBLE                     Min n of reads per million per aploid genome to keep a cell in the analysis [default= 112]
+    -h, --help                                          Show this help message and exit

 -- RT module